Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 You can configure cache control headers on the web server level (for example, via .htaccess files or modifications of the httpd.conf file) or install a WordPress plugin (for example, W3 Total Cache) to dictate how those headers are set for both static and dynamic content.

+### Database caching

+Database caching can significantly reduce latency and increase throughput for read-heavy application workloads like WordPress.

+Application performance is improved by storing frequently accessed pieces of data in memory for low-latency access (for example, the results of I O-intensive database queries).

+When a large percentage of the queries are served from the cache, the number of queries that need to hit the database is reduced, resulting in a lower cost associated with running the database.

+Although WordPress has limited caching capabilities out-of-the-box, a variety of plugins support integration with Memcached, a widely adopted memory object caching system.
+The W3 Total Cache plugin is a good example.

+In the simplest scenarios, you install Memcached on your web server and capture the result as a new snapshot.
+In this case, you are responsible for the administrative tasks associated with running a cache.

+Another option is to take advantage of a managed service such as Amazon ElastiCache and avoid that operational burden.

+ElastiCache makes it easy to deploy, operate, and scale a distributed in-memory cache in the cloud.

+You can find information about how to connect to your ElastiCache cluster nodes in the  Amazon ElastiCache documentation.

+If you are using Lightsail and wish to access an ElastiCache cluster in your AWS account privately, you can do so by using VPC peering.

+For instructions to enable VPC peering, refer to Set up Amazon VPC peering to work with AWS resources outside of Amazon Lightsail.